 Students may not leave campus during lunch, except with permission granted by administration or authorized staff.
-Children who leave campus for lunch must have permission granted by parent/guardian and must be accompanied by an adult.
-A student who leaves for lunch must be signed out by his/her guardian on his/her departure and be signed in on his/her return to the school.
-Students who return late from lunch are considered tardy.
 During lunch, students must proceed directly to the cafeteria or designated lunch area, and, after getting their lunch, shall immediately sit in a chair at a table.
 Students shall remain seated until the lunch tone rings, at which point they shall clean the area in which they are seated, dispose of any trash in the appropriate receptacle, and exit the cafeteria to their assigned location.
 Students shall follow all cafeteria rules during lunch.
-Sack lunches brought from home should be nutritious.
-Soft drinks are not permitted.